13 BEST THINGS TO DO IN SINGAPORE

 Visit the Jurong Bird Park

 The Jurong Bird Park is actually a sanctuary of 400 bird species.
 Located in the western part of Singapore, the park is a popular destination for families to spend their day at.
 The park is divided into areas for different types of birds.
 These birds live in an environment that is similar to their natural habitat, to ensure complete safety and comfort of the birds.
 The park has a dark zone where all the owls stay, one of the zones have penguins from the Antarctic reside.
 You can also feed these penguins.
 The Flamingo lake is where you can see hundreds of pink flamingos strut around.
-In the Lory Loft, you would find several small and cute colorful birds.
+In the Lory Loft, you would find several small and cute colourful birds.
 Apart from being just a bird park, the park works on the conservation and breeding of several endangered species.
+There is plenty of places to enjoy outdoors in Singapore on your visit!

 Discover the Marine Bay Sands